manoj-smoothstack/cpp_training/Week1/Day4/README.md

 What is the order of precedence of operators above when y is initialized to x+++2?

 ## 5. More truth tables
-Implement the truth table for AND, OR and NOT operators.
+Implement the truth table for AND, OR and NOT logical operators.